-The submission window is now CLOSED.
+The submission window is now CLOSED and the voting period has ENDED.

 The Law Office of Cohen & Jaffe, LLP Scholarship Program is designed to help high school students (upon graduation from high school) or college students who are interested in attending an institution of higher education.
 We value education as a vital foundation for creating fulfilling, advantageous careers.
 We are proud and excited to help students achieve their goals of furthering their education.